 In 2018, the European Parliament, reviewing a possible abolition of DST, approved a more in-depth evaluation examining the disruption of the human body's circadian rhythms which provided evidence suggesting the existence of an association between DST clock-shifts and a modest increase of occurrence of acute myocardial infarction, especially in the first week after the spring shift.

-In March 2019, the European Parliament approved the commission's proposal, while deferring implementation from 2019 until 2021.
+In March 2019, the European Parliament approved the European Commission's proposal to end seasonal clock changes, while deferring implementation from 2019 until 2021.

-Since 2019, Morocco observes Daylight Saving Time every month except during Ramadan.
-During Ramadan, Morocco's clocks observe Western European Time (UTC+00:00), and then shift forward to Western European Summer Time (UTC+01:00) at the close of Ramadan.
+Since 2019, Morocco observes Daylight Saving Time every month but Ramadan, during which the country's civil clocks observe Western European Time (UTC+00:00), before turning forward to Western European Summer Time (UTC+01:00) at the close of that month.

 As of October 2020, the decision to end seasonal clock changes has not been confirmed by the Council of the European Union.

-In 2022, Rubio's "Sunshine Protection Act" passed the United States Senate without committee review by way of voice consent, with many senators afterward stating they were unaware of the vote or its topic.
-The bill was stopped in the US House, where questions were raised as to whether permanent DST or standard time would be more beneficial.
+In 2022, Florida senator Marco Rubio's "Sunshine Protection Act" passed the United States Senate without committee review by way of voice consent, with many senators afterward stating they were unaware of the vote or its topic.
+The bill was stopped in the US House.

 In 2022, a publication of three replicating studies of individuals, between individuals, and transecting societies, demonstrated that sleep loss affects the human motivation to help others, which in its fMRI findings is "associated with deactivation of key nodes within the social cognition brain network that facilitates prosociality."

-In late 2022, Mexico's clocks "fell back" for the last time, marking the restoration of permanent standard time.
+In late 2022, Mexico's clocks "fell back" for the last time, marking the restoration of permanent standard time in the nation.

-In a publication from 2025, based on the change in consumption patterns, such as air conditioning systems, additional consumption is expected to occur more frequently during daylight saving time in the future.
+In a publication from 2025, based on the change in consumption patterns, additional consumption is expected to occur more frequently during daylight saving time in the future due to air conditioning systems.

 The Union of Soviet Socialist Republics USSR existed from to...